-It’s been 62 years since Susan Bassett Hetherington came to IU as a student in the High School Journalism Institute, and 57 years since she and her husband, Jim, graduated from the School of Journalism in 1953.
+Susan Bassett Hetherington came to IU as a student in the High School Journalism Institute in 1948, and she and her husband, Jim, graduated from the School of Journalism in 1953.
 Their son, Robert, followed in his parents’ footsteps, earning his journalism degree in 1977.

 The couple’s decades-long ties to the school led them to establish the James and Susan Hetherington Scholarship and, more recently, to fund the installation of a display celebrating the centennial of the school.
 The display — a timeline depicting key moments in the school’s history — occupies the wall outside the auditorium in Ernie Pyle Hall, visible to the hundreds of students who pass daily through that second floor corridor.